Hello, all! Yes, today is April Fool’s Day, but I’m not much of a prankster, so don’t worry. I won’t force any mean jokes upon you.

 Tip #3: Get a snack.

-This is like tip #2.
+Grab your favorite snack.
 You could just have a small dish filled with pumpkin seeds if you want.
 Popcorn, homemade cookies, crackers, or fruit are also good snack choices to eat while writing.

 Tip #4: Listen to music.